michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Allowing old data deletion from the source table, without affecting reports
 * Being based on hypertables, CAGGs data can be compressed (or removed after some time, which is not what we need though)

+Earlier in the article I mentioned, that utility sensors refreshing with the same rate as source sensors.
+It's not impossible that single sensor generates 10MB of data daily.
+It all depends on changes frequency.

+> :bulb: Thanks to CAGGs, we will transform that amount of data into single value per defined time period.

 ### Defining Continuous Aggregates

 Before we jump into CAGGs, let’s start with a helper function.
 Believe me or not, changing entity names, renaming them, is something that just happens, especially at the beginning of the setup.
 For example, I found that it’s better to have a generic name for injected/purchased energy rather than use names dependent on a measuring device.
 This way I can cover pre-FV a FV eras together.